Rhizome-Conifer/conifer-user-guide/docs/configuration.md

 ---
 layout: default
-title: Configuration
+title: Challenges of archiving the web
-nav_order: 2
+nav_order: 8
 ---

-# Configuration
+# Challenges of archiving the web
 {: .no_toc }